AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-submit-action-send-email.md

 ---
 Title: How to send an email on submission of an Adaptive Form?
 Description: Explore the process to set up email notifications when submitting an Adaptive Form.
-keywords: how to configure send an email submit action for an adpative form, Email Submit Action, Adaptive Form Email, Form Submission Email, Send Email Guide
+keywords: how to send an email for an adpative form, Email Submit Action, Adaptive Form Email, Form Submission Email, Send Email Guide
 feature: Adaptive Forms, Core Components
 ---

 # Configure the Send Email submit action for an Adaptive Form

-To send an email to one or more recipients upon successful submission of the form, you can use the **[!UICONTROL Send Email]** Submit Action.
+The **[!UICONTROL Send Email]** Submit Action enables you to create an email.
+To send an email to one or more recipients upon successful submission of the form, you can utilize the Send Email Submit Action.
+This action enables you to create an email that includes form data in a predefined format.

-AEM as a Cloud Service offers various out of the box submit actions for handling form submissions.
-You can learn more about these options in the [Adaptive Form Submit Action](/help/forms/configure-submit-actions-core-components.md)  article.

-The **[!UICONTROL Send Email]** Submit Action enables you to create an email that includes form data in a predefined format.
 For instance, consider the following template where customer name, shipping address, state name, and ZIP code are retrieved from the submitted form data:

      ```
      Hi ${customer_Name},

      The following is set as your deafult shipping address: